MKinG4ever/ServerGUI/README.md

 # ServerGUI (reViewer)
 simple Web Interface for Applications.

-this version is testing on "reViewer" repositorie.
+this version is testing on "reViewer" repository.